Debilami/Debilami/README.md

 More about me❔
 * 🌍  I'm based in Nigeria
-* 🖥️  See my portfolio, [find me on the web](http://https://deborahadekoya.disha.page/), to see the documents have created so far.
+* 🖥️  See my portfolio, [find me on the web](http://https://deborahadekoya.disha.page/),to the documents have created so far.
+* ✉️  You can contact me at [deborahadekoya82@gmail.com](mailto:deborahadekoya82@gmail.com)
-* 🚀  I'm currently working on my writing [My Portfolio](http://https://deborahadekoya.disha.page/)
+* 🚀  I'm currently working on [My Portfolio](http://https://deborahadekoya.disha.page/)
-* 🧠  I'm learning full-stack development.
+* 🧠  I'm learning full-stack development
 * 🤝  I'm open to collaborating on projects, open source and remote work.
-* ✉️  You can contact me at [deborahadekoya82@gmail.com](mailto:deborahadekoya82@gmail.com)
 * ⚡  I'm a financial market enthusiast

 ### Skills